Rate of escape of the conditioned two-dimensional simple random walk: Construction of the coupling

-Our aim is to achieve in parallel the constructions of~$\hW$ and~$\s$ described in previous section, by using KMT-coupled trajectories of~$W$ and~$S$, and common variables $(U_{k,\ell}, k,\ell \geq 0)$, in such a way that the moduli stay close.
-To construct the coupling, we need the following ingredients: \begin{itemize} \item a collection of i.i.d.\ pairs of stochastic processes $\big((\tW^{(k,\ell)}_\cdot,\tS^{(k,\ell)}_\cdot), k,\ell \geq 0\big)$, where~$\tW$ is a two-dimensional Brownian motion (started at the origin), $\tS$ is a two-dimensional SRW (also started at the origin), and they are KMT-coupled (within each pair); \item a collection of i.i.d.\ random variables $(U_{k,\ell}, k,\ell \geq 0)$ with Uniform$[0,1]$ distribution. \end{itemize}
+To construct the coupling, we need the following ingredients: \begin{itemize} \item a collection of i.i.d.\ pairs of stochastic processes $\big((\tW^{(k,\ell)}_\cdot,\tS^{(k,\ell)}_\cdot), k,\ell \geq 0\big)$, where~$\tW$ is a two-dimensional Brownian motion with covariance matrix $\frac12 I_2$ (started at the origin), $\tS$ is a two-dimensional SRW (also started at the origin), and they are KMT-coupled (within each pair); \item a collection of i.i.d.\ random variables $(U_{k,\ell}, k,\ell \geq 0)$ with Uniform$[0,1]$ distribution. \end{itemize}

 Suppose that, initially, both processes are at level~$h$, with~$h$ large, i.e., $x_0=\hW_0 \in C_h$ and $\xi_0=\s_0\in \Gamma_h$.
 What we intend to construct are two sequences of time moments $(t_k, \tau_k, k\geq 0)$, such that $\hW_{t_k}\in C_{m_k}, \s_{\tau_k} \in \Gamma_{\mu_k}$, and with probability not smaller than $1-\eps$ the following happens: for all $k\geq 0$, $\hW$ on the interval~$(t_k,t_{k+1}]$ and~$\s$ on the interval~$(\tau_k,\tau_{k+1}]$ ``travel together'' between the same levels (i.e., the level sequences~$m$ and~$\mu$ coincide) and the difference $|t_k-\tau_k|$ does not grow too much.